 I'm pretty sure while it was zoomed on Mariko during her explanation, he picked up, them up, ate some rice, and stuck the chopsticks back in the bowl.
 He either forgot about what she said, or, more likely (it is Wolverine, after all) he didn't really care.
 He's not that big on manners.

 It's also possible he perfectly understood her meaning and did it on purpose.
 She says chopsticks up are associated with death.
 Wolverine's a Death Seeker.

 Conversational context.
 This occurs immediately after she tells him that he wouldn't understand why she has to honor her father and marry a man she doesn't like because he's not Japanese.
 This is preceded by her correcting him on the proper placement of his chopsticks in Japanese culture.
 Putting his chopsticks right back in the same damn spot is Logan rejecting the notion of what is culturally appropriate, a subtle way of saying that marrying some asshole because daddy said so is bullshit.

 Wolverine remembers Nagasaki in detail...
 How?
 Didn't he lose his memories well after that?
 I don't recall him regaining them anywhere in the films.

 Simple, Logan didn't remember anything about it.
 But he does know that he is older than he looks and had a long past when he could have been anything.
-So when an old guy said he saved his life, he believes it because he knows he 'could' have done it, however he still have some doubts about it (After all Logan is not stupid enough to take anyone's words as face value).
-Its when he reach the scene where he saves his life that he remembers some pieces of the incident that he finally believes it.
+So when an old guy said he saved his life, he believes it because he knows he 'could' have done it, however he still has some doubts about it (After all Logan is not stupid enough to take anyone's words as face value).
+It's when he reaches the scene where he saved his life that he remembers some pieces of the incident and that he finally believes it.

 In the prologue, when Logan's flesh re-heals after the explosion, why does his hair grow back to the exact length it was before?